NBKelly/2022_AdventOfCode/README.md

 | Problem | Plot |
 | :-----: | :--- |
-| Day 01  | You're minding your own business on a boat when santas keys go flying over the edge.
+| Day 01  | You're minding your own business on a boat when Santa (now black) has his keys go flying over the edge.
 To find his keys, we start by performing a depth analysis of the ocean floor.
-Because this measurement wasn't useful, we then need to smooth the data using an aggregation technique.
+Because this measurement wasn't useful, we then need to smooth/aggregate that data.

 ## Problem Ratings